vttresearch/siteopt_toolbox/docs/siteopt_web_ui/web_interface_documentation.md

 ## Core Features

-- Feature A: Adding input data to UI
+- Feature A: Adding input data to the website
-- Feature B: Adding SiteOpt project to UI
+- Feature B: Adding SiteOpt project to the website
 - Feature C: Creating a work folder
 - Feature D: Inspecting and editing input data
 - Feature E: Selecting scenarios